dragonflydb/documentation/docs/managing-dragonfly/scripting.md

 The `disable-atomicity` flag disables atomicity.

-This behavior can be useful for long running scripts that don't require strict atomicity.
+This behavior can be useful for long-running scripts that don't require strict atomicity.
 Because the keys will always be available to other clients for both reads and writes, latency spikes can be avoided.

 Dragonfly's asynchronous model keeps this flag functional even on with low number of cores.
 Please note that a script can only be interrupted when calling commands.
 Intensive computations can still cause latency spikes.